Yves33/wxgpx/src/docs/README.md

 `conda clean --all`
 `pip install PyOpenGL PyOpenGL_accelerate`

-- If you do not want to install a new python environment, then the following should work (in a terminal - but I haven’t tested this method I would be happy to get some feedback)
+- If you do not want to install a new python environment, then the following should work (in a terminal - but I haven't tested this method I would be happy to get some feedback)
 `sudo easy_install pip`
 `pip install dateutil numpy matplotlib lxml`
 `pip install PyOpenGL PyOpenGL_accelerate`